oneananda/Azure_Operations/Azure_Learning/001 Azure App Service/002 Azure App Service Deployment/Azure Pipelines - Automate Build and Deployment.md

 - After the build steps, add stages to deploy the application.
 - These stages can deploy to different environments, like development, staging, or production.

+## Set Up Continuous Integration (CI)
+- Enable Continuous Integration (CI) so that every commit triggers a new build automatically.
+- This helps to ensure that your codebase is always in a buildable state.

 ---